0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 ![Local setup](/img/ibft-setup/local.svg)

-In this guide, our goal is to establish a working `polygon-sdk` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
+In this guide, our goal is to establish a working `polygon-edge` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
 The blockchain network will consist of 4 nodes of whom all 4 are validator nodes, and as such are eligible for both proposing block, and validating blocks that came from other proposers.
 All 4 nodes will run on the same machine, as the idea of this guide is to give you a fully functional IBFT cluster in the least amount of time.